 In the fall it is common to see that your evergreens have needles turning color, especially on the inside of the canopy.
-The needles of conifers have a life span that varies from one, to several years depending on species.
+The needles of conifers have a life span that varies from one, to several years depending on the tree species.
 The interior needles change to a yellow or orange color before dropping off the tree.
 The needle drop is triggered by the cooler fall weather just as deciduous trees lose their leaves each Fall, evergreens drop the older needles to replace them with new ones ready to produce energy for the tree.
 It can be gradual or rapid depending on the specific year.
 Drought stress from dry hot summer or fall conditions can cause heavier needle shed such as we are seeing in the Fall of 2017.

 - Although sometimes alarming, there is no damage to the tree as long as it is only the older interior growth.

 - Part of the normal growth cycle of a tree.

 - Check your trees regularly to see if the current season’s growth is wilting or discoloured which can indicate a more serious problem.